-Selling work trucks is a specialized field.
-It takes specialized knowledge and a mastery of stocking inventory, but offers unique opportunities.
-It helps if you understand what vocations are larger in your market, and which ones aren't being served well.
+Selling commercial vehicles is a specialized field.
+It takes specialized knowledge and mastery of stocking inventory, but offers numerous unique opportunities.
+It helps if you understand what businesses are most active in your market, and which ones aren't being served well.

-In 2016, over 2,600,000 work trucks were sold in the US.
+In 2020, over 8,000,000 commercial vehicles were sold in the US.
 About half of those sales were to locally- or regionally-based small companies-the perfect target for a franchise dealership.

 Commercial customers typically need a vehicle because: a) their old one is no longer functional, which puts their business on hold; or b) their business is expanding.
 In both cases, they need their next vehicle fast.
-If you have the right truck on hand, or can get it for the customer quickly, your customer usually won't try to haggle.
+If you have the right one on hand, or can get it for the customer quickly, your customer usually won't try to haggle.
 Like used vehicles, upfitted vehicles are unique.
 Your customers can't compare 10 of the same vehicle, so they're not just browsing for the lowest price.

-Make sure your customers know your dealership is committed to the commercial business, and providing them with competent, professional assistance.
+Make sure your customers know your dealership is committed to their commercial business, and will provide them with competent, professional assistance.
 This seems like a no-brainer, but you'd be surprised to know that many dealers with a commercial department do not highlight it.

 "Frontline display" an upfitted truck to highlight your commercial business.
 A business owner is far more likely to come into your dealership when he or she sees a commercial vehicle on display.
-Another way is to include commercial inventory in your marketing.
+It's also important to include your commercial inventory in your marketing.

 If you sell commercial vehicles, take the "Click Test" to see how your dealership stacks up: the goal is to get your commercial customers to your trucks and vans in two clicks!
-Customers shop online for an average of 16.5 hours before buying, according to Autotrader.
+Customers shop online for an average of 9.5 hours before buying, according to Cox Automotive.
 And only 6% of commercial dealers make it easy for business customers to shop by separating the commercial and retail inventory on their website.
 This means that it might take a commercial customer 12 clicks or more to find a truck or van.
 Many won't be that patient.